Vyprath/discord.py-music-tutorial/README.md

 ## Notes
 Feel free to fork this repository and make changes as you please, but do not distribute it beyond what is stated in the copyright information in the `LICENSE` file.
 The code in this repository is designed to be taken as a guide.

-## Help
-For help and enquiries, join the Carberra Discord server: https://discord.carberra.xyz.